 Being a part of the Latin diaspora is a strange thing.
 We’re known for being outgoing and unflappable, yet our home countries are frequently in some form of crisis.
-At the time of this writing, much of Puerto Rico is still without power, Venezuela has been submerged in deadly protests for a year, and Brazil, where an entire side of my family is from, is anticipating a crucial federal election that will likely leave the country in the hands of either centre-left politicians or any number of far right-wing agitators eager to violently undo liberal policies.
+At the time of this writing, much of Puerto Rico is still without power, Venezuela has been submerged in deadly protests for a year, and Brazil is anticipating a crucial federal election that will likely leave the country in the hands of either centre-left politicians or any number of far right-wing agitators eager to violently undo liberal policies.
 Given that recent history and the western world’s renewed love affair with white pride, it’s somewhat ironic that Latin music is starting to become a go-to party soundtrack for escapists in not only North America but across the entire globe.
 2017 saw reggaeton crossover hits make enormous dents in the Billboard and Spotify charts, an organic trend seemingly removed from “Gasolina” nostalgia (though that may play a part).
-The love of rowdy Latin bangers is welcome, and may be about to be transferred to another marginalised music.
+The love of rowdy Latin bangers is welcome, and may be about to be transferred to another marginalized music.

 Funk carioca, otherwise known as baile funk or just “funk” to Brazilians, might be the next non-American dance subgenre to break out into a worldwide market.
 Built on repetitive, addictive percussive loops and featuring bare-bones lyrics largely about having a good time, it slots easy into any party playlist, especially rap-oriented ones.
 Funk is currently undergoing the beginnings of a moment thanks to “Vai Malandra,” a posse cut helmed by Brazilian pop superstar Anitta that became the first Brazilian song (and the first Portuguese-language song, period) to place on Spotify’s Global Top 50 charts this past December.
 It’s the most visible vanguard, but funk is infiltrating in other ways.